PDLT-University-of-York/test-split-site/docs/ultra/mark-schema.md

 ## Associate a Mark Schema with an Ultra assessment

-Open an assessment to associate a Mark Schema.
+After a Mark Schema is set up, you can associate it with built-in Ultra assessments.
 This can be done at any point in the assessment process.

 1. Open or create an Assignment or Test.
 2. Click the **cog icon** to open the assessment settings.
-3. Under *Marking & Submissions*, open the drop down **Mark Using menu**.
+3. Under *Marking & Submissions*, open the drop down **Mark Using** menu.
 4. Select the relevant Mark Schema.
 5. Click **Save**.